Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 	1. **Content**.
 This folder is the recommended location to add content files such as cascading style sheet files, images, and so on.
 In general, the Content folder is used for static files.

 	1. **Controllers.** This folder will contain the controller classes.
-In an MVC based application, controllers are responsible for handling end user interaction, manipulating the model, and ultimately choosing a view to render to display UI.
+In an MVC based application, controllers are responsible for handling end user interaction, manipulating the model, and ultimately choosing a view to render the UI.

 		> **Note:** The MVC framework requires the names of all controllers to end with "Controller"-for example, HomeController, LoginController, or ProductController.